kandluis/luisperez.ml/README.md

 # Introduction

 Welcome to my personal website!
-My name is Luis Perez, and I'm a Technical Leader and AI Researcher in the Bay Area, currently at Meta AI (previously at DeepMind and Google).
+My name is Luis Perez, and I'm a Technical Leader and Software Engineer/AI Researcher in the Bay Area, currently at Meta AI (previously at DeepMind and Google).
 These days, I'm teaching at North Carolina A&T, helping bring students from under-represented backgrounds into tech.
 I specialize in machine learning platforms, graph neural networks, and distributed systems.

 Credit to [academicpage](https://academicpages.github.io/) for the template used for this site.